 Let’s say you are a startup that has a very disruptive idea that will totally change how people use their vacant homes.
 You would then list publications that specifically cover disruptive startups.
 Publications that cover real estate and home ownership would also be a safe bet.

 Maybe you decide to go for the media companies that cover disruptive startup ideas.
-You would then list companies like Venturebeat, TechCrunch, The Next Web (TNW), and Pando Daily among others in your list.
-You can then find out if there are journalists that have written about startups based on real estate.
+You would then list companies like Venturebeat, TechCrunch, The Next Web (TNW), and Pando Daily in your list.
+You can then find out if there are journalists who have written about startups based on real estate.

 A good way of finding such journalists would be to also pay attention to your competitors and where they have been covered.
-Journalists who have written about companies like Airbnb could be a good target within those publications for a startup focusing on vacant homes.
+Journalists who have written about companies like Airbnb could be a good target for a startup focusing on vacant homes.

-One of the best startup PR tips is to put a huge consideration on the lower and middle-level publications.
-Being published in a publication that receives about 300k visitors a month within just a month of trying is better than wasting energy to get published at media companies like TechCrunch, Forbes, and CNN after trying to get press from them for 2 years.
+One of the best startup PR tips is to prioritise lower and mid-level publications.
+Being published in a publication that receives about 300k visitors a month within just a month of trying might seem like a small deal.
+However, it is better than wasting energy to get published at media companies like TechCrunch, Forbes, and CNN.
+In our experience, top-tier publications like these are very picky.
+Many startups only give up after trying to get press from them for 2+ years.

 Of course, no one would forego press coverage if it were possible at media companies that receive millions of visits per month like TechCrunch and Forbes.
 However, on a realistic level, starting small is more effective in PR.